-When looking for an attractive specimen tree for their landscaping design, many homeowners go no further when they come upon the Kousa dogwood.
-Its unique mottled peeling bark sets the stage for a wide branching canopy, thick branches of bright green leaves and drifts of white flowers every spring.
+When looking for an attractive specimen tree for their landscaping design, many homeowners go no further when they come upon the Kousa dogwood (Cornus kousa).
+Its unique mottled peeling bark sets the stage for a wide branching canopy, thick branches of bright green leaves, and drifts of white flowers every spring.
 Keep reading to get tips for growing Kousa dogwood trees and how to take care of Kousa dogwoods in the landscape.

 Kousa dogwood trees begin life with an upright design, but their branches grow out horizontally as the trees mature.
 The result is an attractive canopy that will fill a large portion of the yard.
 Many people use them as a focal point by attaching small twinkle lights to the underside of the canopy, creating a magical look for evening relaxation.